textury/arlocal/README.md

 ```

 #### Sending transactions
+Before sending a transaction to ArLocal, make sure you mint new AR tokens for the wallet you'll be using.
+This is done using the endpoint `/mint/<address>/<balance>`.

 Sending a new transaction is done just like with the default gateway, use ArweaveJS to create your transaction, sign and post it.

 After this transaction is sent, to confirm (`mine`) your transactions, you need to hit the `/mine` endpoint.
 You can do this programmatically or by simply going to `http://localhost:1984/mine`.